Chris the sheep – Crochet pattern

 You can use any weight yarn for this crochet sheep pattern, as my designs are made to be flexible.
 This way, you don’t have to buy multiple patterns to make one animal or struggle to adjust a pattern to get it looking right.

-Find the ad free downloadable PDF pattern listed on my
+Grab the PDF pattern listed on my

 •Etsy page